- Hypnotherapy involves putting a person into a trance-like state of super focus.

 “It seems most effective complementing cognitive behavioral therapy or interpersonal psychotherapy,” Kopp says.

 Kopp also warns that hypnotherapist quality varies widely.
-Therapists might be trained psychologists or people who got their training on the Internet.
-He suggests that anyone considering hypnotherapy should make sure the therapist is not only certified to perform hypnosis, but is also a trained mental health professional.
+Anyone considering hypnotherapy should make sure the therapist is not only certified to perform hypnosis, but is also a trained mental health professional.